7.1.3 Participating lone institutions

 - not defunct.

-Lone institutions that are incorporated, may choose to appoint a representative who is declared by the Minister for Social Services.
+Lone institutions that are incorporated, may choose to appoint a representative who is declared by the Minister for Families and Social Services.
 An unincorporated lone institution must have a representative declared by the Minister.

 If a lone institution has a representative, the representative can receive all notices under the Scheme on behalf of the lone institution.